Basic Pallet Calculator

 - Overhang Depending on your product type, it's packaging and the quality control program in use, you may want to build your pallets using an overhand.
 Some carriers will not accept pallets with overhang so it is worth discussing with your logistics manager before building pallets with overhang.
 If building with overhang is viable in your supply chain network and you can retain the quality of product through the supply chain then it is worth building your pallets with an overhang as this can save considerable costs on transportation, particularly if your goods are relatively light in weight.

 - Stackable Ensuring that your goods can be stacked will provide you with the most cost effective means of moving your freight.
 Non stackable freight is costly as the space above the goods is lost.
 Cost metrics aside, non-stackable freight increases carbon expenditure on the movement of goods.
 Overall, the logistics industry does not like non stackable goods.

 - Max Pallet Height: This height caveat is based on freight forwarding height build restriction for lower deck aircraft pallet build.
-You can plan for higher if using an industry leading freight forwarder (like UPS who have their own aircraft with increased capacity options).
+You can plan for higher if using an industry leading freight forwarder.
 Pallets that are travelling by road and sea can be built higher but you should consider the health and safety aspects of building tall pallets.

 - Any Way Up: ↑↑ Most goods are packed to be transported in their vertical position as packed; that is 'top up'.
 This is typically identified by stickers or markings with 2 arrows facing up ( ↑↑).
 Only select Yes if your goods can be stacked in any configuration.
 Note: Ensure both the goods and the packaging are capable of this handling!